 You need to drive traffic to your shop.
 One of the most effective ways is to set up QR codes to drive traffic between multiple platforms.

 A QR Code is a powerful method for driving traffic between multiple platforms.
 Chinese consumers are addicted to QR codes.
-They always scan QR codes they see.
+They always scan the QR codes they see.
 Use their habits to touch them.
 Users can scan directly the QR codes and be redirected to one of these online platforms.

-Search Engine optimization: SEO on Baidu
+Search Engine Optimization: SEO on Baidu

 Baidu is the source of 81% of the research made in China.
 Before buying everything, Chinese consumers will first spend time on Baidu to have more information about your brand.

-The Search Engine Optimization (SEO) is a strategy that works to rank your official website in the natural search results over time.
+Search Engine Optimization (SEO) is a strategy that works to rank your official website in the natural search results over time.
 If your ranking on the natural search results is good, you will be more visible and Chinese consumers will trust you.

-Customised Chinese website
+Customized Chinese website

 What we can do

-We are International team, here to help you develop your business in China.
-We understand the needs, habits and wants of Chinese consumers.
+We are an International team, here to help you develop your business in China.
+We understand the needs, habits, and wants of Chinese consumers.
 We also understand the foreign brands’ difficulties when they try to enter the Chinese market.
 Each member of the team is specialized in a field.
 They have experience and they are effective.

 Don’t hesitate to contact us for all your projects.
-We can help you to build a strong visibility and get your ROI.
+We can help you to build strong visibility and get your ROI.